yaroslavros/connect-ip-optimizations/draft-rosomakho-masque-connect-ip-optimizations.md

 ## Receiver behavior {#reconstruction}

-A datagram that arrives with a non-zero Context ID that has not been previously and correctly defined by an OPTIMIZATION_CREATE capsule from the peer MUST be dropped.
+A datagram that arrives with a non-zero Context ID that has not been previously and correctly defined by an CONNECT_IP_OPTIMIZATION_CREATE capsule from the peer MUST be dropped.

 If the CID has no template (that is, Static Segments Length is 0), the datagram payload is the complete reconstructed packet.
 If the CID has a template, the receiver reconstructs the packet from offset 0 upward by writing static bytes at their declared offsets and filling all remaining byte positions with bytes consumed from the datagram payload in strictly increasing offset order.
 Reconstruction continues until all payload bytes have been consumed.
 If the payload is exhausted before the offset of the last static segment have been filled, the packet MUST be dropped.